testfairy/docs/docs/051_Platforms/01_Cordova.md

 var _testfairyConsoleLog = console.log;
 console.log = function(message) {
     _testfairyConsoleLog(message);
-  TestFairySDK.log(message);
+  TestFairy.log(message);
 }
 ```

 ## Identifying Users

 TestFairy can automatically detect sessions recorded by the same user, however, in many cases there is some additional information that can help you generate better insights.

 ```
 TestFairy.begin("APP TOKEN");